Vhembelacerta rupicola (FITZSIMONS, 1933)

 Coloration: top of head and dorsum dark brown, back with paired narrow reddish brown vertebral stripes, and a white dorsolateral stripe that extends from the eye to the tail base (head and dorsum olive-green, body with numerous spots that are yellow dorsally and white on flanks, demarcated by a dorsolateral series of orange spots).

-Etymology.
-The species is endemic to the Vhembe region of Limpopo Province, South Africa, after which the genus name is partially constructed.
+The genus was named after the Vhembe region of Limpopo Province, South Africa, where the species is endemic.
 The second part of the name “lacerta’ (L. lizard) also retains the historical link to the genus Lacerta to which the single species was originally referred.